sqmk/huejay/README.md

 After retrieving a `Light` object through previous commands, you can configure the light and save its attributes and state.
 This allows you to change a light's name, color, effect, and so on.
+You can set various properties on a `Light` object, and save them via `client.lights.save`.

 Huejay is smart and keeps track of changed attributes and state.
 The client will only send updated values to the Philips Hue bridge, as sending all